CostiCatargiu/AllYoloModels/README.md

   - 🧠 Inference on videos files and images.

 During my experiments i gained experience with the scripts provided in the orignal repositorys by the authors of the models and i want to share this with you.
-And also because the models are developed by different scientists the usage of the scrips differ and in this repo mahe same .sh file in which i facilitate the usage of train, evaluation and inference scrips in just one line of code for every model that you want to use.
+And also because the models are developed by different scientists the usage of the scrips differ and in this repo mahe same .sh file in which i facilitate the usage of train, evaluation and inference scrips in just one line of code for every model that you want to use 😊

-In this repository i colected six YOLO models (YoloV5,YoloV6.YoloV7.YoloV8 and YoloV9).
-Welcome to my awesome project! 😊

 ## Features